mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/README.md

 - linux
 - automation
 - archlinux
-title: 'Automating Arch Linux Part 1: Hosting an Arch Linux Repo in an Amazon S3 Bucket'
 ---

+# Automating Arch Linux Part 1: Hosting an Arch Linux Repo in an Amazon S3 Bucket

 In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repo, a set of meta-packages and a